 - Discuss how you will use assessment findings to seek improvements in teaching and learning.
 Describe the specific actions to be taken, in response to assessment findings, to improve student achievement of articulated learning outcomes.

-Beginning Fall 2018, the Office of Institutional Effectiveness will work collaboratively with the University Review and Assessment Council (URAC), a faculty-driven committee, to provide feedback to programs relating to the quality of the evidence of student learning collected and subsequent use of findings to seek improvements.
+Beginning Fall 2018, the Office of Institutional Effectiveness will work collaboratively with the Institutional Effectiveness Council (IEC), a faculty-driven committee, to provide feedback to programs relating to the quality of the evidence of student learning collected and subsequent use of findings to seek improvements.